 Grab the bundle in my online store

-With loads of fun Elf on the shelf return ideas to inspire you for your annual visitors return, you are ready to go share some Christmas magic around the house.
+With loads of fun Elf on the shelf return ideas to inspire you for your annual visitor’s return, you are ready to go share some Christmas magic around the house.
+There are plenty of Elf on the Shelf arrival ideas for your first year of elf mischief too!
 My free printable Elf on the Shelf return letter makes it easier than ever to prepare for the silly season!

 For more Elf on the Shelf ideas: